 Having my life be affected by Alzheimer's was something that I never saw coming.
 I'm young, healthy, and active.
-That is all fine and dandy for me, but the reality is that my life is affected by those around me.
-Around five and a half years ago, my grandma was diagnosed with Alzheimer's.
+While I am grateful for that, the reality is that my life is affected by those around me.
+Around six and a half years ago, my grandma was diagnosed with Alzheimer's.
 At the time of the diagnosis, I had no idea how much this disease would affect my life.
 My grandma was not only one of my favorite people, but a strong female role model in my life and played very much of a parent role in my young life.
 I have countless memories of going to grandma's house, telling stories, going on vacations, baking, and her just filling a room with laughter.
 She was just a woman who made people happy.
 For a year and a half I watched as my grandma slowly slipped from the funny, passionate, loving woman I knew her to be into someone broken, confused, and helpless.
 It was more pain than I ever could have imagined.
 My family and I stood by as this disease took over her body and eventually, much too soon, this illness took her life in November of 2014.
-Even now, almost five years later, I write this with tears in my eyes.
+Even now, almost six years later, I write this with tears in my eyes.
 I still feel the loss; I still miss her laugh and gentle smile.
 I'm thankful that she isn't confused any more; that she isn't hurting anymore; and I'm thankful for so many memories.
 This experience is something that I would never wish on anyone.
 As of right now, there is no cure and millions of Americans are affected by this disease.

-I got married last year and asked my mom to carry a rose down the aisle for my grandmother.
+I got married a couple years ago and asked my mom to carry a rose down the aisle for my grandmother.
 I never imagined getting married without her, but Alzheimer's took her from me much too soon.
 My grandmother loved me sweetly for 18 1/2 years, but we lost her too soon.
 I walk, raise money, and raise awareness because I want to be at my granddaughter's wedding.
 I want my children and grandchildren to live in a world without Alzheimer's.

 I'm walking to help reclaim the future for millions.
 By participating in the Alzheimer's Association Walk to End Alzheimer's®, I'm committed to raising awareness and funds for Alzheimer’s research, care and support.